Pedrojok01/fury-racing/backend/README.md

 The backend part of Fury Racing is quite small, so it has been implemented using AWS Lambda functions and CloudWatch BridgeEvents.
 The backend is responsible for the following tasks:

 - **Leaderboard**: as the leaderboard requires reading a lot of data from the blockchain, as well as sorting those data, it was both simpler and more efficient to implement it as a backend function, leveraging multicall to reduce the number of requests to the node provider.
 - **Race Results**: The time generated for each player based on their selected attributes is also handled in the Lambda function.
-This endpoint is directly queried by the smart contracts when needed via Chainlink Functions.
+This endpoint is the heart of the backend and is directly queried by the smart contracts when needed via Chainlink Functions.
 - **Weather**: The weather is also handled by the backend.
 The weather for each track is stored on-chain in the smart contracts.
 A cron job allows to update the data every hour so the weather is almost in real-time.
+Chainlink Automation could be a good replacement for this cron job in the future.

 ## Car Attributes, Track Data, and Time Calculation:

 Each attribute has 3 positive and 3 negative factors that affect the time calculation.
+The positive factors amplify each other, while the negative ones neglect their effect.
 The description can be found below:

 ### Car Attributes: